Getlabs Webhooks

 Once you've registered a webhook with us make sure you take note of the

 Signing Secret.
-This secret is used to verify that the request to your
+This secret is used to verify that the

-endpoint is, in fact, coming from us.
+request to your endpoint is, in fact, coming from us.
 More about how to

 verify webhook signatures can be found here.

-NOTE: you'll need to have admin access to the Getlabs Portal to register a webhook.
+NOTE: you'll need to have admin access to the Getlabs Portal to register a

 Webhook Events

-Events can be initiated/triggered in this Portal by you (the partner) or elsewhere by us in
+Events can be initiated/triggered in this Portal by you (the partner) or

-the Getlabs system.
-For example if a patient contacts us to book an appointment under your
+elsewhere by us in the Getlabs system.
+For example if a patient contacts us to

-partner account an event would be sent out.
-Below are a list of webhook events that we
+Below are a list of webhook events that we currently have configured.

-NOTE: For security and compliance with HIPAA we remove patient health information from our
+NOTE: For security and compliance with HIPAA we remove patient health

-event payloads.
-If you need access to this information please use our Appointment endpoint
+information from our event payloads.
+If you need access to this information

-to retrieve it.
+please use our Appointment endpoint to retrieve it.

 Appointment Events